aryanc193/aryanc193/README.md

 </h1>
 <h4>

-- 🔭 I’m a Third Year college student, in the computer science branch
+- 🔭 I’m a Final Year college student, in the computer science
-- 🔨 I'm currently learning WEBDEV
+- 🔨 I'm currently learning WEBDEV and APP DEV
-- 🌱 I’m looking for oppurtunities to grow in WEBDEV as a frontend developer for now.
+- 🌱 I’m looking for oppurtunities to grow in WEBDEV & APP DEV as a full-stack developer.
 - 📫 How to reach me:
 <div id="badges3">
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;